Module 3 of 5

 LoRA injects small trainable matrices into the frozen model.
 The rank r controls the trade-off between expressiveness and efficiency.
 Higher rank captures more complex adaptations but uses more memory.
 Illustrative diagram; dimensions are not to scale.

 QLoRA (Dettmers et al., 2023) takes this further: it loads the frozen base model in 4-bit precision (NormalFloat4 quantisation), reducing memory by roughly 75% compared to 16-bit storage.
 The LoRA adapters themselves remain in full precision.
-This combination means a 7B model fits on a single consumer GPU with 16GB of VRAM, and even a 3B model can be fine-tuned on a free Google Colab T4 (15GB).
+This combination means a 7B model fits on a single consumer GPU with 16GB of VRAM using QLoRA, and even a 4B model can be fine-tuned on a free Google Colab T4 (15GB).

 Encoder Models for Classification

-Everything covered so far: GPT, Claude, Llama, Qwen : uses a decoder-only architecture.
+LoRA makes fine-tuning decoder models practical on modest hardware.
+But for pure classification—assigning a fixed label to text, with no generation required—there is often a better option entirely.
+Everything covered so far (GPT, Claude, Llama, Qwen) uses a decoder-only architecture.
 These models read text left to right, generating one token at a time.
 They are designed for generation: writing text, following instructions, answering questions.
-But for pure classification : assigning a fixed label to a piece of text: a different architecture is often the better choice.
+But for pure classification, assigning a fixed label to a piece of text, a different architecture is often the better choice.

 Definition